Koel Mallick

-Koel Mallick (born Rukmini Mallick on 28 April 1982), known mononymously as Koel, is an Indian actress known for her work primarily in Bengali films.
+Rukmini Mallick, (born on 28 April 1982) known professionally as Koel Mallick, or mononymously as Koel, is an Indian actress and politician known for her work primarily in Bengali films.
 Often referred to as the "Tolly-Queen", she is the recipient numerous accolades, including a Filmfare Awards Bangla, two BFJA Awards, and a Anandalok Puraskar.
 In 2023, she was honoured with the Mahanayak Samman by the Government of West Bengal.

 The daughter of Ranjit Mallick, Koel made her acting debut with Nater Guru (2003), which was a box-office success.
 She rose to fame starring in commercially successful films Shubhodrishti (2005), Mon Mane Na (2008), Premer Kahini (2008), 100% Love (2012) and Rangbaaz (2013).
 Starring roles in the top-grossing romances Paglu (2011) and Besh Korechi Prem Korechi (2015), established her as a leading star in Bengali cinema.
 Her performances in the family drama Bandhan (2004), the political thriller MLA Fatakeshto (2006), the drama Dui Prithibi (2010), the black comedy Hemlock Society (2012), the thriller Mitin Mashi (2019) received critical acclaim.

 In addition to acting in films, Koel is a social activist and noted for her work with widows and children.
 Koel has been married to the producer Nispal Singh since 2013, with whom she has two children.